victsismtto/balanceConsultAndTranfer/README.md

 ### Installation

-Para chamar todos os endpoints dessa aplicação, precisa baixar o MockCadastro e MockBacen e rodar todos eles localmente, principalmente para o PATCH.
+To reach all the endpoints of this application, you need to download MockCadastro and MockBacen and run them all locally, mainly for PATCH.

 1. Clone the repository: